Forty Caves Expansion, Berlin

 • Create a buffer between Forty Caves and the nearby residential area

-SVT is currently raising $96,349 to cover the purchase price and our project costs.
-Please help us raise these funds so we can complete this purchase in Spring 2026.
+SVT continues to raise funds to cover the purchase price and our project costs.
+Please help us raise these funds so we can take first-class care of this land forever.

 *Your gift to this land protection project will cover a variety of associated costs such as the fully allocated cost of staff time, transaction costs, and a contribution to the long-term land stewardship expenses and legal defense to protect the conservation values of any SVT property.
 Your donation may help cover any previously incurred expenses connected with this project.
 Any funds raised beyond what is needed for this specific land protection project will be allocated to future similar conservation efforts.